celery/celery/docs/userguide/workers.rst

     $ celery worker --app=app -l info

-For a full list of available command line options see :mod:`~celery.bin.celeryd`, or simply do:
+For a full list of available command-line options see :mod:`~celery.bin.celeryd`, or simply do:

 .. code-block:: bash